-Required Instructional Materials: There is no textbook for design I class, but you must purchase the design kit from the NTCC bookstore that has the handouts you must have for this class.
+Required Instructional Materials: There is no textbook for the Design I course, but you must purchase the design kit from the NTCC bookstore that has the handouts you must have for this class.
 You must have these supplies when you come to the second class.
-You can use the same supplies for your drawing class in this design class however, there are a few differences between the two supply lists.
+You can use the same supplies for your Drawing course in this Design course however, there are a few differences between the two supply lists.
 The kit available from the bookstore contains the following supplies: